Human genome: Sequencing

 Although the 'completion' of the human genome project was announced in 2001, there remained hundreds of gaps, with about 5–10% of the total sequence remaining undetermined.
 The missing genetic information was mostly in repetitive heterochromatic regions and near the centromeres and telomeres, but also some gene-encoding euchromatic regions.
 There remained 160 euchromatic gaps in 2015 when the sequences spanning another 50 formerly unsequenced regions were determined.
 Only in 2020 was the first truly complete telomere-to-telomere sequence of a human chromosome determined, namely of the X chromosome.
 The first complete telomere-to-telomere sequence of a human autosomal chromosome, chromosome 8, followed a year later.
 The complete human genome (without Y chromosome) was published in 2021, while with Y chromosome in January 2022.

-In 2023, a draft human pangenome reference was published.
-It is based on 47 genomes from persons of varied ethnicity.
-Plans are underway for an improved reference capturing still more biodiversity from a still wider sample.
+In 2023, the T2T consortium reported the complete sequence of a human Y chromosome, the last chromosome to be finished, correcting errors in the earlier reference and adding more than 30 million base pairs that were absent from GRCh38.
+A companion study that assembled 43 Y chromosomes from diverse lineages found that their length varies more than twofold between men.

+In 2025, a research team preserved a digital copy of a human genome on a 5D memory crystal using femtosecond-laser inscription technology.
+The genome was stored as part of a long-term archival effort intended to preserve biological information for extremely long time spans (billions of years) and is housed in the Memory of Mankind archive in a salt cave in Hallstatt, Austria.